Brand Name Development: Myths & Facts

 Brand Fact: While we do agree that you should design your brand to your target market or one niche in your industry, our research has shown that people sometimes focus on too small of a niche market and miss the larger picture.

 We’re all about laser focusing your brand on one specific segment but be sure not to cut yourself out of the larger segment.
 Brand yourself just don’t brand yourself out of business!

 Brand Myth: No one takes time out of their busy day to watch the brand videos or even to look at your visuals.

 Brand Fact: This is so untrue!
 Visuals and videos are the billboards to your brand.

 In the past we’ve added a few videos to our site and we could literally see people stop to watch.
 The length of time people spent on our site increased dramatically.
 Not only did the length of time people spent on our site go up but we were able to get our brand across in a much more dynamic way.

 Sometimes you just can’t get everything you want to get across about your brand with just words.
 Sometimes a dynamic video and some great visuals are the best way to go!

-Brand Fact: Not true, this is especially true if you can make a new and exciting word out of your initials.
+Brand Fact: The idea that acronyms make bad brand names is not true; not true at all.
+It’s especially NOT true if you can make a new and exciting word out of your initials.